Debugger-ops/kafka-ipc-project/README.md

-# Kafka IPC — Interprocess Communication with Apache Kafka
+# Kafka Topic IPC — Interprocess Communication with Apache Kafka

 A hands-on project that implements **Interprocess Communication (IPC)** between distributed processes using **Apache Kafka** for real-time data streaming.
 Independent producer and